indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/AppOverlays.md

 - [Elasticsearch](#elasticsearch)
 ## MongoDB

- To set up and Log into MongoDB, follow these steps:
+ To set up and Log into MongoDB, the following steps are :

 1. Type `mongosh` in the command line or terminal and press **Enter** to start the MongoDB shell.
 2. To set password: